voidarclabs/py.loadscr/README.md

 # Python loading screen prompt generator

 This python file will pick a random line from `msg.txt` and print it to the screen.
-If requested multiple prompts, it will print one every interval.
+If requested multiple prompts, it will print one every second.

 ### To call the function
 ```